hooshkar/make-it/README.md

 # make-it
-Make-It is a useful tool for creating TypeScript class from Json object
+Make-It is a useful tool for creating TypeScript class from Json object without doing any validation